Magic-team-jvav/confluence/Data‐Driven-Curio.md

 ```

 ## Where should I put my own curio?
-It's `./config/confluence/curio.json` relative to your game folder
+It's relative to your game folder on `./config/confluence/curio.json`

 ## Do I have to create a tag for it?
-If you forgot about it, the generator will automatically create one
+If you forget about it, the generator will automatically create one

 But you should create all assets for it, such as texture, language key, item model